PatrickStrzelczyk/Hotel-Booking-and-Management-Platform/README.md

 Hotel Booking Platform – Group project developing a hotel booking system with full documentation including UML diagrams, risk assessment, project/testing plans, and system architecture.

 ## Project Overview
-This group project focused on designing and planning a **Hotel Booking Platform**, covering the full software development lifecycle.
+This group project focused on designing and planning a Hotel Booking Platform, covering the full software development lifecycle.
 Our team created all necessary documentation, diagrams, and plans to demonstrate how the system would function, be tested, and maintained.

-The goal was to practice **end-to-end project development** — from analysis and planning to design, testing, and risk management.
+The goal was to practice end-to-end project development  from analysis and planning to design, testing, and risk management.

 ---